 Most commonly it is an allergic reaction to something, often a medicine.
 Antibiotics and anti-inflammatory drugs are common causes of this.
-Occasionally it can even be caused by medicines that you can buy without a prescription, such as ibuprofen (nurofen or omeprazole).
-There is a very long list of medicines that can occasionally cause AIN.
+Occasionally it can even be caused by medicines that you can buy without a prescription, such as the painkiller Ibuprofen (many tradenames, including Nurofen) and other NSAIDs (non-steroidal anti-inflammatory drugs), or Omeprazole and other PPIs (proton pump inhibitors, a type of drug that reduces acid production in the stomach).
+There is a long list of other medicines that can occasionally cause AIN.

-Sometimes AIN can occur without any obvious cause and with inflammation of the eyes.
-This is called TINU Syndrome (Tubulointerstitial Nephritis and Uveitis Syndrome).
+- Autoimmune on its own, or with inflammation of the eyes, which is called TINU Syndrome (Tubulointerstitial Nephritis and Uveitis Syndrome)

-Occasionally it may be part of an autoimmune disease which causes inflammatioon in other parts of the body (e.g. Lupus, Sarcoid).
+- As part of an autoimmune disease which causes inflammation in other parts of the body such as Lupus, or Sarcoidosis.

 How is AIN treated?